-PREREQUISITE: EMT-Basic Certification
+PREREQUISITE: EMT-Basic Certification ADVISORY: Eligibility for ENGL-100

 Provides training and knowledge required for Recertification for Emergency Medical Technician I as outlined by the State of California.
 Presents review of (1) basic life-support measures; (2) cardiopulmonary resuscitation; and (3) use of emergency medical equipment and supplies.
-Twenty-four hours of continuing education for EMT-B. May not be repeated.
-SC
+Twenty-four hours of continuing education for EMT-B. May not be